robwillup/mithrandir/docs/CloudComputing/Azure/AZ-400/Develop an Instrumentation Strategy/Designing and Implementing Logging/README.md

 * Even Hub
   * Good to sent to external solutions
 * Log Analytics
-  * Good for storage and analytical analysisrr
+  * Good for storage and analytical analysis